What is transactional email?

 How your app sends transactional email

-Your app creates the email content (subject, HTML body with a link), hands it to an SMTP relay service (Resend), and Resend handles the actual delivery.
+Your app creates the email content (subject, HTML body with a link), hands it to an SMTP relay — like Gmail SMTP — and the relay handles the actual delivery.
 The app doesn't send email directly — it delegates to a service that specializes in it.